 Change P64L1 as follows:

-NOTE 1—A STA that sets MU Beamformee Capable to 0 is not required to be(#3557) able to demodulate an MU VHT PPDU with only one non-zero NSTS subfield.
+NOTE 1—An AP that sets MU Beamformer Capable to 1 can transmit an MU VHT PPDU with only one non-zero NSTS subfield.
+However, a STA that sets MU Beamformee Capable to 0 is not required to be(#3557) able to demodulate an MU VHT PPDU with only one non-zero NSTS subfield.

 22.1.4 PPDU formats